 The Mission

-Borana Conservancy, in partnership with its neighbouring communities, provides a sustainable ecosystem for critically endangered species, including black rhino, elephant, lion, reticulated giraffe and Grevy’s zebra.
-The holistic approach commits tourism, livestock and other commercial enterprises to building local livelihoods and enhance ecosystem integrity.
-Borana Conservancy has assisted the funding, development, marketing and management of community-owned conservation initiatives like Tassia, Oreteti and Il N’gwesi who work collaboratively with the Kenya Wildlife Service to ensure their neighbours are not adversely affected by human wildlife conflict.
+Borana Conservancy, in partnership with neighboring communities, supports a sustainable ecosystem for critically endangered species, including black rhinos, elephants, lions, reticulated giraffes, and Grevy's zebras.
+The holistic approach integrates tourism, livestock management, and other commercial activities to build local livelihoods and enhance ecosystem integrity.
+Borana Conservancy has also contributed to the funding, development, marketing, and management of community-owned conservation projects such as Tassia, Oreteti, and Il N’gwesi, which collaborate with the Kenya Wildlife Service to mitigate human-wildlife conflict and ensure the well-being of local communities

 East Africa’s Biggest Rhino Sanctuary

-In 2013, in an innovative move, Borana and Lewa decided to drop their fences to create the Borana-Lewa Landscape.
-This decision, which put the needs of the wildlife before anything else, allows animals to cross between the two conservancies and increases their living space by double to create the largest, and one of the most successful, rhino habitats in East Africa.
+In 2013, Borana and Lewa made an innovative decision to remove their fences and create the Borana-Lewa Landscape.
+Prioritizing the needs of wildlife, this move allowed animals to freely migrate between the two conservancies, effectively doubling their habitat and establishing one of the largest and most successful rhino sanctuaries in East Africa.

 Security